lydiob7/project-template/README.md

 ### UI Reducer

 This is the reducer slice responsible for injecting all the text in the app.
 It has a sidebar with a menu, the app general information, the main content and the footer data.
-Furthermore it manages the theme color, you can manage toggling the theme between _'light'_ and _'dark'_.
+Furthermore it manages the theme color, you can toggle the theme between _'light'_ and _'dark'_.
+You can also set the _mantainanceMode_ in which case all the routes will be redirected to the mantainance page.

 ### Auth Reducer